| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Returns the first n observations from a ts_data
+Return the first n observations from a ts_data.

 Usage